 Johns Hopkins University is a member of Rosetta Commons.
 It is a collaborative group of laboratories, institutes, research centers, and corporate partners in the US and abroad that develop software to understand, predict, and design biomolecules including proteins and nucleic acids.
-This program is supported by the National Science Foundation.
+For project information and the application go to Rosetta Commons.

 Students from underrepresented racial/minority groups in STEM are encouraged to apply.
 For further inquiries, please contact Camille Mathis.